RAFALAMAO/hector-quadrotor-noetic/README.md

 ## Usage

-Run a simulation by executing the launch file in `hector_quadrotor_gazebo` and `hector_quadrotor_demo` packages (only these work at the momment, but you can try the other ones):
+Run a simulation by executing the launch file in `hector_quadrotor_gazebo` and `hector_quadrotor_demo` packages (only these work at the momment, but you can try other ones):

-* Run the following for one drone inside a empty world:
+* Run the following for one drone inside an empty world:
     ```sh
     roslaunch hector_quadrotor_gazebo quadrotor_empty_world.launch
     ```